Mohamed-kittany/S3-File-Management-and-Notification-System/README.md

 - **Duplication Avoidance**: Checks and prevents duplication by not moving files that already exist in the target directory.
 - **Notifications**: Sends notifications to sales representatives via SNS to inform them of file movements.
 - **Logging**: Records operations and errors in a local log file and uploads this log to S3.
+- **Scheduled Execution**: Automatically runs the file management tasks at scheduled intervals throughout the day.

 ## Usage